ssg13/smarter-balanced-item-viewer/documentation/Technologies.md

 In the backend it adds the diagnostic API logic, accommodation code to type lookup, and a service that fetches content packages from Amazon Web Services S3.

 ### Student Library
-The student library is used to
+The Student Library is used to access the content abstractions that Iris uses.
+The content abstractions are used to validate content requests.

 ## Third Party Libraries